One of the least enticing aspects of new parenthood is diaper duty, and its dreaded companion, diaper rash.

 How can you prevent diaper rash moving forward?

 - Wash your hands before and after changing your baby’s diaper to prevent a range of infections.
+The CDC has specific recommendations on this.

 - Although today’s disposable diapers are highly absorbent, and wet diapers may not bother your baby, you’ll want to limit your baby’s skin’s exposure to urine and feces by changing diapers frequently.